Johannine Comma: , and Isidorus Mercator

 This is in the UBS apparatus as Varimadum.

 Ebrard, in referencing this quote, comments, "We see that he had before him the passage in his New Testament in its corrupt form (aqua, sanguis et caro, et tres in nobis sunt); but also, that the gloss was already in the text, and not merely in a single copy, but that it was so widely diffused and acknowledged in the West as to be appealed to by him bona fide in his contest with his Arian opponents."

+The quotation of the verse in the letters attributed to Pope Hyginus and Pope John II was used by several Catholic scholars as a prooftext for the authenticity of the Verse.
+After the letters were exposed as a forgery, Catholic scholars abandoned the use of them in debates over the verse's authenticity.

 Fulgentius of Ruspe

 In the 6th century, Fulgentius of Ruspe, like Cyprian a father of the North African Church, skilled in Greek as well as his native Latin, used the verse in the doctrinal battles of the day, giving an Orthodox explanation of the verse against Arianism and Sabellianism.

 From Responsio contra Arianos ("Reply against the Arians"; Migne (Ad 10; CC 91A, 797)):

 Then Fulgentius discusses the earlier reference by Cyprian, and the interweaving of the two Johannine verses, John 10:30 and 1 John 5:7.

 Another heavenly witnesses reference from Fulgentius is in Contra Fabianum Fragmenta (Migne (Frag.
 21.4: CC 01A,797)):